sourcegraph/about/company/team/nick.md

 - 5 minutes before the 1-1 starts (e.g. 9:00, 9:30), I will write a list of the most important things I want to discuss in priority order.
 Direct reports should do the same.
 - Agenda:
   - Say hello and chit-chat about personal lives (<5 minutes).
-  - Paste each persons agenda items into the [shared Google Doc](../../handbook/leadership/1-1.md#google-doc).
+  - Ensure each person's agenda items are in the [shared Google Doc](../../handbook/leadership/1-1.md#google-doc).
   - Talk about agenda items that are on both lists first, then the items on our individual lists.
   - We will end on time, even if we haven't covered all agenda items, and even if neither of us have a meeting immediately after.
     - If an agenda item hasn't been discussed, it is the responsibility of the person who added that agenda item to decide what to do with it (e.g. start a Slack conversation, discuss in next 1-1, take no action because it wasn't important)